Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

-We present a general method called \cogent (for ``Conditional Gradient with Enhancement and Truncation'') that can be applied to general atomic norm problems, in particular to all the applications discussed above. \cogent reconstructs signals by minimizing a least-squares loss function that measures the difference between the signal representation and the observations, subject to a ``simplicity" constraint on the signal, imposed in terms of an atomic norm.
-Besides its generality, novel aspects of \cogent include (a) introduction of \emph{enhancement steps} at each iteration to improve solution fidelity, (b) introduction of efficient \emph{backward steps} that dramatically improves the performance, (c) introduction of the notion of \emph{inexactness} in the forward step.
-A comprehensive convergence result is presented.
+We present a general method called \cogent (for ``Conditional Gradient with Enhancement and Truncation'') that can be applied to general atomic-norm-regularized formulations, including formulations of the applications discussed above. \cogent minimizes a least-squares loss function that measures the difference between predictions based on signal representation and the actual observations, subject to a ``simplicity'' constraint on the signal, imposed via an atomic norm.
+Besides its generality, novel aspects of \cogent include (a) introduction of \emph{enhancement steps} at each iteration to improve solution fidelity, (b) introduction of efficient \emph{backward steps} that improve the quality of the reconstruction, (c) introduction of the notion of \emph{inexactness} in the forward step.